digitalocean/container-blueprints/DOKS-CI-CD/README.md

 Knative has two main components:

-- [Serving](https://knative.dev/docs/serving): Abstracts all required parts needed for your application to run and be accessible to the outside world.
+- [Serving](https://knative.dev/docs/serving) - abstracts all required parts needed for your application to run and be accessible to the outside world.
-- [Eventing](https://knative.dev/docs/eventing): Adds support for event based programming, thus making it easy to create event driven architectures.
+- [Eventing](https://knative.dev/docs/eventing) - adds support for event driven programming, thus making it easy to create event driven architectures.

 ### Serving Component

-This blueprint makes use of the Knative Serving component to run and expose a sample web application ([2048 game](https://en.wikipedia.org/wiki/2048_(video_game))) for testing Knative Services.
-You will also learn how to run serverless applications by creating Knative Services (not to be confused with Kubernetes Services).
+In this blueprint you will learn how to use the [Knative Serving](https://knative.dev/docs/serving) component to deploy and publicly expose serverless web application - the [2048 game](https://en.wikipedia.org/wiki/2048_(video_game)), via [Services](https://knative.dev/docs/serving/services) (not to be confused with Kubernetes Services).

 For each application you want to run and expose publicly via Knative, you need to create a Knative Service CRD.
 A Knative Service represents the basic unit of execution for the Knative Serving component.
 Going further, a Knative Service resource takes care of abstracting all the details needed to run and expose your application, such as: creating Kubernetes deployments (including autoscaling), services, ingress configurations, etc.